RobertApikyan/LifecycleMvp/README.md

 4. After [ViewActionObserver](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionObserver.kt) invokes viewAction, ``` setNewColor(color:Int) ``` method will be called inside ColorActivity.

-##### view { ... } and viewImmediate { ... }
+#### view { ... } and viewImmediate { ... }
 When viewAction is created via ``` view { ... } ``` method, [ViewActionDispatcherLiveData](https://github.com/RobertApikyan/LifecycleMvp/blob/develop/lifecyclemvp/src/main/java/robertapikyan/com/lifecyclemvp/lifecycle/ViewActionDispatcherLiveData.kt) will cache the viewActions if view is detached, and send them when view will become attached again.
 If viewAction is created via ``` viewImmediate{ ... } ``` method, it will be send it only if view is attached, otherwise viewAction will be lost.
+This method can be used only after presenter's onCreate() lifeycle method call.
+This method is calling by [AbstactMvp](https://github.com/RobertApikyan/AbstractMvp) framework.
+Later more detaild about LifecyclePresenter lifecycle.

-##### It's conveniant way to use view { ... } and view { ... } methods with different type of expressions in kotlin language such as if or when.
+#### It's conveniant way to use view { ... } and viewImmediate { ... } methods with different type of expressions in kotlin language such as if or when.

 ```kotlin
 // this method is defined inside presenter